 The best way for an employee to get a raise is to get a new job so they can negotiate a higher wage at the new organization.
 Naturally, as an employer you don’t want this to happen, you want top performers to stay with you long-term.
 The employee is looking for long-term security and a good way to give them this is the regular guaranteed cost of living pay increases.

 At the very base level, the employer would not keep a bad employee.
 So, one way of showing that an employee is not bad is by giving a pay increase each year.
-They may not be a rock star employee that you want to give a merit pay increase.
+They may not be a rock star employee that you may not want to give a merit pay increase.
 Although, they are part of your average employees that make up the backbone of your organization.
 Any organization can’t afford to lose many backbone employees so they should be given long-term security.

 You can do this one of two ways: